 Identity Does Not Override Evidence

 Decisions fail when identity is allowed to outweigh evidence.
-Authority, seniority, or reputation often pressures systems to ignore data in favor of belief.
-This disables correction and learning.
+Authority or reputation often pressures systems to ignore data in favor of belief.

 This directive enforces evidence primacy.